Little Hautbois: St. Mary's Church

-Sources indicate that this was a building of some importance, dedicated to the Virgin Mary.
+This was a building of some importance, dedicated to the Virgin Mary.
 Metal detector work on the site, which lay between the Hall and the road, has uncovered, among other things, a Papal seal.
 Some have identified this as the site of a chapel and hospital for travellers, founded by the de Alto Bosco family, who held the parishes of Great and Little Hautbois at the time of the Domesday Book, although this hospital may have stood a little further up the river, at Great Hautbois, and confusion arisen because of the dedication of both churches to the Virgin Mary.
 Foundations were visible in 1907.

-The Adam and Eve

-Little Hautbois had a public house, the Adam and Eve, until the middle of the 20th century.
-During the Second World War, it was a popular drinking place for personnel of the nearby RAF Coltishall airfield.
-Today, the Adam and Eve is a private house, but the house's past is preserved in its name of Adam and Eve House.
-The remains of a pub sign-board are visible beside the front gate of the house's large gravel forecourt.
-Adam and Eve House has a fine three-bay frontage, the upper floor being lit by three dormer windows.
-The brick is diapered in a simple chequerboard pattern.
-Adam and Eve House was built in the 18th century as a farmhouse, extended by the addition of a lower, two-storey wing in the 19th century.
-20th-century alterations included the addition of a garage and the rearrangement of windows in the lower block.
-It was originally thatched, as was the barn (now converted into a house called Eden Cottage) beside it.
-The roof of the house was replaced with pantiles in the 20th century after a fire seriously damaged the barn.
+(Note: A list of vicars of Little Hautbois displayed at St Andrew's Church, Lamas.)

+Notable buildings